nagiyev9/Your_Speaking_Friend_Telegram/README.md

-# OurSpeakingFriend - Telegram Bot
+# YourSpeakingFriend - Telegram Bot

-**OurSpeakingFriend** is a Telegram bot that helps users find conversation partners and improve their English skills.
+**YourSpeakingFriend** is a Telegram bot that helps users find conversation partners and improve their English skills.
 Once users are matched, the bot provides a topic, 5 questions, and 5 phrasal verbs for practice, allowing users to enhance their language abilities.

 ## Features